 Amount: $5,000 - $7,500

 - Nursing Resources: We have compiled a collection of the best academic journals, websites, and open courses available to those in nursing.

-- Scholarships for Nursing Majors: Explore our curated list of scholarships available specifically for nursing majors, as well as minority students pursuing nursing.
+- Scholarships for Nursing Majors: Explore our curated list of scholarship options for nursing majors and minority students pursuing nursing.

 Nursing Courseware and Massive Open Online Courses

-Working nurses who want to keep their skills current or are required to complete continuing education for a license or certification can enroll in open courseware or Massive Open Online Courses.
+Working nurses hoping to upkeep their skills or who must complete continuing education to maintain licensure or certification can enroll in open courseware or Massive Open Online Courses.
 These online courses provide university-level educational opportunities to nurses and other health professionals, and many of them are free.

 - Interprofessional Healthcare Informatics: A graduate-level course, interprofessional healthcare informatics explores informatics in a variety of medical practice settings, including emerging technologies and telehealth.